-GSD provides real-time trade matching, clearing, netting, risk management and settlement for trades in U.S. government debt, including buy-sell transactions and repurchase agreement ("Repo") transactions, as well as certain Mortgage-Backed Securities in its GCF Repo service.
-Securities processed by GSD include Treasury bills, bonds, notes, zero-coupon securities, government agency securities and inflation-indexed securities as well as certain eligible Mortgage-Backed Securities in its GCF Repo service.
-The U.S. Government securities market is predominantly an over-the-counter market and most buy-sell transactions are settled on trade date plus one day (T+1).
-Most Repo transactions settle same day, or T+0, via FICC's Same Day Settlement service.
-Trades are guaranteed and novated upon comparison.
+GSD provides real-time trade matching, clearing, netting, risk management and settlement for trades in U.S. government securities, including buy-sell transactions and repurchase agreement ("Repo") transactions.
+Securities cleared by GSD include U.S Treasury bills, bonds, notes, STRIPS (zero-coupon securities), floating-rate notes, inflation-indexed securities, and fixed and zero-coupon government agency securities as well as certain eligible agency mortgage-backed securities in its GCF Repo service and Sponsored GC service.
+The U.S. government securities market is predominantly an over-the-counter market and most buy-sell transactions are settled on trade date plus one day (T+1).
+Most DVP Repo transactions settle same day, or T+0, via FICC's Same Day Settling service.
+With the exception of Sponsored GC Trades, eligible trades are guaranteed and novated upon comparison.
+Regarding Sponsored GC Trades, only the End Leg of such transactions can be novated, and the End Leg of such transactions are novated once all requirements set forth in the GSD Rules have been met.

-13. GUARANTEES (CONTINUED)
+14. GUARANTEES (CONTINUED)